simeonpashley/simeonpashley.github.io/_posts/2013-04-17-what-i-was-responsible-for-as-studio-head.md

     existing customers.
 3. Ensure that the studio is professional, open and honest in all its relationships.
-4. Ensure that all new business is within the studio’s Strategy and complements the Brand strategy.
+4. Ensure that all new business is within the studio's Strategy and complements the Brand strategy.
 5. Ensure that the studio has sufficient workflow.
 6. Prepare pitches, concepts and prototypes as agreed with CEO.